EfeDursun125/CS-EBOT/README.md

 This bot can be used for default gamemodes, deathmatch and zombie.

 # E-Bot Requires VCRedist (For Windows)
-If you see badf load on console (when you type "meta list") install this [Click Here To Download](https://aka.ms/vs/17/release/vc_redist.x86.exe)
+If you see badf load on console (when you type "meta list") install this.
+[Click Here To Download](https://aka.ms/vs/17/release/vc_redist.x86.exe)

 # How to install